 In short, a Google My Business (GMB) suspension is what happens when your free listing on Google and Google Maps is no longer visible or under your account control, and its validity has come under question from Google.

 A quick ‘word to the wise’: Whatever you do, if Google suggests creating a new listing, do not do it.
 You could lose all of your reviews and any ranking power you had will be gone.
-As long as the listing and account are in within guidelines, then you will get reinstated, no matter what support says.
+As long as the listing and account are within the guidelines, then you will get reinstated, no matter what support says.

 How to Tell How Serious Your GMB Suspension Is